 The Mortgagee Review Board (Board) is authorized to take administrative action against HUD/FHA approved lenders that are not in compliance with FHA approval and lending requirements.
 The Mortgagee Review Board Division reviews cases that are referred and works with the Office of General Counsel to ensure cases are fact-based and meet legal sufficiency.
 The cases before the Board involve lenders who inadvertently or knowingly and materially violate HUD/FHA program statutes, regulations and handbook requirements.
 These lenders are subject to administrative sanctions by the Board.
 For serious violations, the Board can withdraw a lender's FHA approval to participate in FHA programs.
 In less serious cases, the Board enters into settlement agreements to bring them into compliance.
 The Board can also impose civil money penalties, suspend or place lenders on probation, and issue Cease and Desist letters as well as, issue Letters of Reprimand.

-Some of the cases that are heard before the board include, but are not limited to:
+Some of the cases that are heard before the Board include, but are not limited to:

-- False statements and certifications;
+- False statements to HUD/FHA and/or false certifications;

-- Failure to comply with FHA's annual recertification requirements; and
+- Failure to comply with FHA's annual recertification requirements;

 - HUD's General Counsel;

-- Chief Financial Officer; and
+- Chief Financial Officer;

 - Assistant Secretary for Fair Housing and Equal Opportunity.

-The non-voting advisors to the Board are:
+Non-voting Advisors to the Board are:

 - HUD's Inspector General;

-- HUD's Chief Risk Officer; and
+- FHA Chief Risk Officer;

-- Office of General Counsel's Office of Program Enforcement.
+- General Counsel's Office of Program Enforcement.

-If you have any questions about the Mortgagee Review Board, please contact the FHA Resource Center at email@example.com or (800) 225-5342.
+If you have any questions, please contact the FHA Resource Center at email@example.com or (800) 225-5342.